 % of Commercial & Industrial Participation

-Broken down by consumption categorysuggested changes
+Broken down by consumption category

-During the Summer of 2024, the Company will engage in a process with the Equity Working Group to discuss, intake, and prioritize equity strategies, actions, and metrics for inclusion in the 2025 plan.
-These working group meetings are slated to occur in June, July, and August and will feature sessions to spur discussion around current equity considerations and present opportunities for members to elevate their observations and recommendations for 2025.
-The final list of 2025 strategies, actions, and metrics may include items pursued in 2024 (listed above) as well as new or enhanced recommendations.
-The Company and The Green and Healthy Homes Initiative expect to be able to share a draft of the Equity Working Group’s recommendations in August 2024 and the Equity Working Group will issue its final report in September 2024.
+The Company will work with the Equity Working Group throughout 2025 to review and discuss suggested changes to this list of metrics.

-In 2025, the Company will continue to host Equity Working Group meetings to ensure a continued focus on equity throughout the year and in support of future planning activites.
+The Company will continue to host Equity Working Group meetings to ensure a continued focus on equity throughout the year and in support of future planning activities.
 The Company is committed to 6 EWG meetings in 2025.

 The Company’s energy efficiency equity work is also focused on ensuring qualified customers are moved to the discount rate.
-Rhode Island Energy partners withcommunity organizations across the state that not only educate customers about energy efficiency, but also assist with billing questions and payment plan opportunities.
+Rhode Island Energy partners withwith community organizations across the state that not only educate customers about energy efficiency, but also assist with billing questions and payment plan opportunities.
 Not surprisingly, the immediate bill relief from the discount rate removes some financial pressure and concern from an energy burdened population.
 Direct face-to-face contact with customer advocates also builds customer trust.
 Once that trust is established, it is easier to move the attention of customers to energy efficiency.

-Beginning in 2023, the Company began to engage with the Rhode Island Department of Equity ZoneInitiative through a connection facilitated by the Energy Efficiency Council.
+Beginning in 2023, the Company began to engage with the Rhode Island Department of Health’s Health Equity Zone (HEZ) Initiative through a connection facilitated by the Energy Efficiency Council.
 The Health Equity Zone Initiative supports place-based approaches to promote healthy communities and improve the socioeconomic and environmental conditions in neighborhoods across Rhode Island.
-There are 15 Health Equity Zone collaboratives across the state and each zone is overseen by a backbone agency.
+There are 15 Health Equity Zone collaboratives across the state and each zone is overseen by a backbone agency, a local, community based non-profit that provides the management and infrastructure for each Health Equity Zone.
 The Company has previously engaged many of these agencies through the Weatherization Program and the Health Equity Zone Initiative provides an additional opportunity to work with agencies that serve residents who have not historically participated in the Company’s energy efficiency programs.
 In 2025, the Company will continue to participate in Health Equity Zone events and collaborate with backbone agencies to increase awareness of efficiency offerings.

 2.6.2 Workforce Development